notyu-yu/senior_project/README.md

-Sample implemetation of the Blockchain-Based Genome Bug Bounty Program described in this paper:
+Sample implemetation of the Blockchain-Based Genome Bug Bounty Program described in `project_report.pdf`.
-*TODO: Include link of final report*

 This example uses gramine-direct to simulate SGX execution, but cannot generate attestations.